JamieJB123/chaos-cards-django/README.md

 **Boilerplate and Semantic Guidance**

-Offered boilerplate patterns for common tasks (e.g., serializers, views, forms, and tests) to accelerate setup while maintaining readability and consistency.
+Offered boilerplate patterns for common tasks (e.g. views, forms, and tests) to accelerate setup while maintaining readability and consistency.
 Recommended semantic and accessibility improvements, with final decisions and changes implemented by myself.

 **Small, Supervised Code Generation**